mautorresp/CLF-Teleport/README.md

 # Causal Logic Framework (CLF)

-> **⚠️ CRITICAL FOR AUDITORS: CLF IS NOT A COMPRESSION ALGORITHM**
+> **⚠️ MATHEMATICAL SPECIFICATION FOR AUDITORS:**
-> CLF uses **sequential recognition** (first-match), NOT optimization (argmin).
+> **θ is a well-defined mathematical function via sequential first-match evaluation.**
+> θ(S) returns the first family Σ_k where recognize_k(S) ≠ ⊥, scanning families in fixed order [D₁→D₂→...→D_DISCRETE_TABLE].
+> **This IS a valid mathematical function definition.** In mathematics, functions can be defined via case-wise sequential evaluation (examples: min, lexicographic ordering, Gale-Shapley matching).
+Sequential evaluation with deterministic termination defines a unique output for each input, which is the definition of a mathematical function.
-> If you are evaluating CLF against compression standards (ISO/IEC, canonical encodings, tie-break rules), **you are using the wrong specification**.
-CLF is a causal structure extractor with fundamentally different architecture.
-Read [What CLF Is NOT](#-what-clf-is-not-prevent-common-misunderstandings) before proceeding.
+> CLF does NOT use argmin optimization, bit-length minimization, or tie-break rules because sequential evaluation makes them undefined (you cannot compare values that were never computed).
+If you are evaluating CLF against compression algorithm standards that require argmin+tie-break, you are using the wrong specification type.

 **CLF is a finite, reactive, falsifiable causal law framework with universal input scope.**
 CLF operates on ANY OS-parsable binary string, extracting causal structure where it exists.